Amazon Could Lower Whole Foods’ Prices. Here’s How to Save in the Meantime

-Whole Foods gives you the option to feed your family healthy food, produced in a way you can feel good about and sold by a company you trust.
+Whole Foods gives you the option to feed your family healthy food produced in a way you can feel good about.

-But the prices for that kind of grocery shopping can make you want to walk down the street to the discount chain and forget all about the contents of your food.
+But in the meantime… the chain’s prices still make you want to walk down the street to the discount chain and forget all about the contents of your food.

 How to Save Money at Whole Foods

-There are tons of little ways to save money at Whole Foods.
-You just have to know where to find them -- and how to take advantage of them.
+There are tons of little ways to save money at Whole Foods — without Amazon’s price magic.
+You just have to know how to take advantage of them.

 We’ve pulled together the best tips from Whole Foods insiders and our personal experience to help you save money on the healthy food you really want.